Daveawb/Laravel-Datatables/README.md

 });
 ````

-As the model and query methods will also accept builder instances you can pass build a predefines query before inserting it into the datatables package.
+As the model and query methods accept builder instances you can pass a predefined query before inserting it into the datatables package.

 ````php
 $user = new User();